Understanding Holiday Stress Through a Trauma-Informed Lens

 A simple, intentional conversation can reorient clients and reduce shame.
 Consider asking:

-• What responsibilities feel heavy or draining• What memories or anniversaries come up during this season
+What memories or anniversaries come up during this season?

 Normalize emotional responses and frame them as nervous system adaptations, not personal shortcomings.
 This creates safety and prepares clients for deeper EMDR work.